 How are patients and their families referred or how can they be referred to Courageous Care Family Foundation, Inc.?

 There are several referral sources that C.C.F.F. will work through to welcome guests to the Godby's facility, Rehoboth Springs Ranch.
-They include cancer treatment facilities, churches, doctors, the C.C.F.F. website and by word of mouth referrals from friends and families to C.C.F.F.
+They include cancer treatment facilities, churches, doctors, the C.C.F.F. website, CCF Events & Expos across the United States and by word of mouth referrals from friends and families to C.C.F.F.

 When will the ranch be in operation to welcome guests?

-The Godbys are working feverishly to acquire the property and hope to begin construction in the summer to fall of 2018.
-The hope and plans are to be able to open and be operational to welcome guests in the spring of 2019.
+The Godbys are working feverishly to acquire the property and hope to begin construction plans in the fall of 2018.
+The hope and plans are to be able to open and be operational to welcome guests into the fall and winter of 2019.
 We will continue to strive to expedite the construction as quickly, and safely as possible to ensure our facilities will be built with state of the art equipment and to the best of our abiity, so we can begin operations as soon as possible.

 How can people help?